MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCloudCallDataConnectorConfiguration.md

 ```

 In Example 3, the Filter parameter is employed to return all the CloudCallDataConnector configuration settings that have been configured at the site scope.
-The filter value "site:*" returns all the CloudCallDataConnector configuration setthings that have an Identity that begins with the string value "site:".
+The filter value "site:*" returns all the CloudCallDataConnector configuration settings that have an Identity that begins with the string value "site:".
 By definition, those are settings that have been configured at the site scope.

 ### Example 4